Michael-Signorotti/beamer-template/README.md

 # Beamer Presentation Template

-This repository includes an example of a Beamer presentation with the following elements and customizations.
+This repository includes an example Beamer presentation with the following elements and customizations.

 * [x] Customized presentation colors
 * [x] BibTeX